Made in Preston and the surrounding area, the engineers story.

 Ribble Vehicle Preservation Trust

 Recently ran a free service between the 4 museums in Preston.
 Ribble Motors once the largest bus company in the northwest and based in Frenchwood, Preston.
+Although I discovered this bus isn't one of theirs, but it's a Ribble.

 Join the Friends of the Harris Museum and Art Gallery